refinedev/refine/documentation/docs/ui-frameworks/antd/components/auth-page.md

 -   `login` - a type of login page and default type.
 -   `register` - a type of registration page.
--   `resetPassword` - a type of reset password page.
+-   `forgotPassword` - a type of reset password page.
 -   `updatePassword` - type of update password page.

 ## Login